markdias/myai-notes/README.md

    - Click "📄 Export as .txt" to download the current note
    - Click "📋 Copy" to copy the expanded content

+### Regenerating a section

+1. Highlight the portion of the note you want to update.
+You can select text directly in the formatted view or click "✏️ Edit" to select it inside the editor.
+2. Click the "🔁 Regenerate Selection" button to ask the AI to rewrite only that passage.
+3. The replacement text is inserted immediately, preserving Markdown formatting.
+If the selection includes heavy formatting that cannot be mapped from the formatted preview, switch to the editor view and highlight the text there instead.

 ### Managing Notes

 - **View All Notes**: Your notes appear in the sidebar, sorted by most recent
 - **Switch Notes**: Click any note in the sidebar to view/edit it
 - **Delete Notes**: Click the 🗑️ button to delete the current note
 - **Import/Export All**: Use the Import/Export buttons in the sidebar to backup all notes
+- **Review Published Notes**: Click the 📰 button in the header to open the published notes drawer.
+It shows every saved note rendered with its Markdown formatting—click any card to jump straight to that note and press `Esc` or the ✖️ button to close the drawer.

 ### Themes